-The 2014 growing season offered an ideal match for this early ripening clone.
-The cool season allowed a pick date of August 26th.
-This single block wine was handled in a very straightforward manner, with a traditional Burgundian-style open top fermentation and native yeast ferment that allowed the delicate nature of the Pommard fruit its full and unadorned expression.
+The 2015 growing season offered an ideal match for this early ripening clone.
+The cool season allowed a pick date of August 16th.
+This single block wine was handled in a straightforward manner, with a traditional Burgundian-style open top fermentation and native yeast ferment that allowed the delicate nature of the Pommard fruit its full and unadorned expression.

 The nose offers baked cherry, cedar and clove-anise.
 On the palate, one encounters pomegranate, wild currant and blood orange.
 There is a savory spicy side as well, with a touch of tobacco leaf and a little bit of roasted coffee coming in at the end of the lengthy finish.
 Currently in California Pinot Noir there is a movement that pushes for a style of lower alcohol wine on the basis that "less is more".
 This is one wine that delivers a lot of delicate nuanced flavors in a low alcohol package.